 • Levy a mill of tax on all assessable property to pay for road construction.

 • Levy a sales and use tax on roads or may establish tolls to fund existing roads and create new ones.

+• To impose a road maintenance fee as a fair and reasonable alternative to increasing general county property tax and is imposed upon those for whom the service is primarily provided

 Mandated/Authorized Transportation Services: